igrishaev/user-agent/README.md

 ## License

-Copyright © 2018 Ival Grishaev
+Copyright © 2018 Ivan Grishaev

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.